The Amorous Adventures of Moll Flanders: Penitence

-In the movie, after successfully buying their freedom, Moll, Jemmy, and several other Newgate inmates board a ship for America and to a fresh start.
+In the movie, after successfully buying their freedom, Moll, Jemmy (Richard Johnson), and several other Newgate inmates board a ship for America and to a fresh start.
 Jemmy and Moll are wed and it appears that all lessons are learned and penitence is considered.
 However, Moll and Jemmy are back to their thieving and conniving ways, stealing a pocket watch off one of the crewmen while their wedding ceremony is taking place, making it known that despite their time spent in prison, no lessons have been learned.
 This coincides with the lack of spiritual nature in the film, which is a major aspect of the book.

 In Defoe's book, Moll is led to repentance during her time in Newgate when she sees Jemmy in jail, and reflects upon how her actions have harmed others.
 She confesses her sins, and an abridged version of her life story, to a minister that visits her while she is in jail.
 It is her act of confession and penitence that persuades the minister to speak on her behalf for her freedom.
 In the movie it is the inherited fortune from her deceased husband that allows her to buy her way out of prison, but in the book it is her penitence that grants her freedom from Newgate, allowing her the chance to turn her life around in America.
 She lives out the rest of her life in America with her husband Jemmy, stating that "we resolve to live out the remainder of our years in sincere penitence for the wicked lives we have lived."